 The field of quantum computation has seen an explosion of interest in recent years.
 It is widely believed that the era of quantum advantage is upon us and that we are entering the realm of so-called Noisy Intermediate-Scale Quantum (NISQ) computation.
 This view is evidenced by the impressive performance of quantum devices in recent hardware demonstrations~\cite{Google2019,Google2020a,Google2020b,Google2021,IBM2020,DWave2018,IonQ2019,IonQ2020a,IonQ2020b,IonQ2020c}.

-But in spite of the age of the field and the recent surge in interest, a key question at the heart of quantum computation remains without an entirely satisfying answer: what is the essential quantum resource that provides the computational speedup for quantum computation over classical computation?
-This is clearly an important question as an answer to it could inform the development of quantum hardware and the design of quantum computer architectures.
-It is also a significant research program and has been an active area of research for a number of years (e.g. Refs.~\cite{Galvao2005,CormickGalvaoGottesman2006,Gross2006,Gross20062,GrossPhD2008,VeitchEmerson2012,Raussendorf2013,Howard2014,VeitchEmerson2014,DelfosseRaussendorf2015,BermejoVegaRaussendorf2017,RaussendorfBermejoVega2017,HowardCampbell2017,KociaLove2017,RaussendorfZurel2020,BeverlandKliuchnikov2019,DeBrotaStacey2020,ZurelRaussendorf2020}).
+But in spite of the age of the field and the recent surge in interest, a key question at the heart of quantum computation remains without an entirely satisfying answer: what is the essential quantum resource that provides the speedup of quantum computation over classical computation?
+This is clearly an important question as its resolution could inform the development of quantum hardware and the design of quantum computer architectures.

-One inroad to approaching this question comes from the model of quantum computation with magic states (QCM)~\cite{GottesmanPreskill2001,BravyiKitaev2005}.
-QCM, a universal model of quantum computation closely related to the circuit model, is one of the leading candidates for fault-tolerant quantum computation~\cite{CampbellVuillot2017}.
-In QCM, the allowed operations are restricted to a subset of unitary gates forming the so-called Clifford group, as well as arbitrary Pauli measurements.
-These operations alone are not universal for quantum computation.
-In fact, any quantum circuit consisting of only these operations can be simulated efficiently on a classical computer~\cite{Gottesman1998,AaronsonGottesman2004}, and so with these operations by themselves no quantum computational speedup is possible.
-Universality of quantum computation is restored in QCM through the inclusion of additional nonstabilizer quantum states to the input of the circuit.
-Focusing on this model of quantum computation allows us to refine the question posed above.
-Instead of asking broadly which nonclassical resources are required for a computational speedup, we can focus on the quantum states and ask: which quantum states could provide a quantum computational speedup in the model of QCM?
+One inroad to approaching this question comes from quantum computation with magic states (QCM)~\cite{GottesmanPreskill2001,BravyiKitaev2005}.
+QCM---a universal model of quantum computation closely related to the circuit model---is one of the leading candidates for scalable fault-tolerant quantum computation~\cite{CampbellVuillot2017}.
+In QCM, the allowed operations are restricted to a subset of unitary gates forming the Clifford group, as well as arbitrary Pauli measurements.
+These operations by themselves are not universal for quantum computation.
+In fact, any quantum circuit consisting of only these operations can be simulated efficiently on a classical computer~\cite{Gottesman1998,AaronsonGottesman2004}, and so with these operations alone no quantum computational speedup is possible.
+Universality is restored in QCM through the inclusion of additional nonstabilizer quantum states to the input of the circuit.
+Therefore, this model allows us to refine the question posed above.
+Instead of asking broadly ``which nonclassical resources are required for a quantum computational speedup?'', we can focus on the quantum states and ask ``which states could provide a speedup in QCM?''